gliviu/json-easy-filter/README.md

 json-easy-filter
 ================

-Javascript node module for programatic filtering and validation of Json objects.
+Javascript node module for programmatic filtering and validation of Json objects.

-For other similar projects see [Links](#Links) section.

 ## Installation
 ```shell